SciCompKL/CoDiPack/documentation/user/Expresssions.md

            │²│            # The origin node describes the full expression.
 It is used to initialize the traversal logic.
            └─┘
 ```
-So a node in the traversal logic are all inermedite operations and terminators are the values on which the operations
+So a node in the traversal logic are all inermedite operations and leafs are the values on which the operations
 are evalauted.
 Links are the relations between two objects in the graph structure.
 The root is the node which received
 the child as an argument.